Marker Logo

 this page online

-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-A different marker also named Borden Chinese Cemetery (here, next to this marker); Madera Zoo (approx. 2.9 miles away); Madera County Library Service (approx. 3 miles away); Madera to Yosemite Stage Route (approx. 3 miles away); Madera (approx. 5.2 miles away); Berenda (approx. 10.3 miles away); Sierra Sky Park (approx. 10.8 miles away); Dixieland School (approx. 11.4 miles away).
+Other nearby markers.
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies: A different marker also named Borden Chinese Cemetery (here, next to this marker); Madera Zoo (approx. 2.9 miles away); Madera County Library Service (approx. 3 miles away); Madera to Yosemite Stage Route (approx. 3 miles away); Madera (approx. 5.2 miles away); a different marker also named Sycamore Point (approx. 7.3 miles away); Berenda (approx. 10.3 miles away); Dixieland School (approx. 11.4

 Borden Chinese Cemetery Marker image.
 Click for full size.